Are There Birth Control Pills That Help with Acne?

 - Progestin-only or “minipills”

-This variety of birth control pills is very common and is available three main forms:
+This variety of birth control pills is very common and is available in three main forms:

 - 28-day packs – 21 “active” pills (contain hormones) and 7 “inactive” or sugar pills (do not contain hormones)